 On the second floor, the drawings show a second bathroom off the hallway at the top of the stairs and two bedrooms to the front and back of the house.
 Since all of the mechanical systems are located downstairs and all of the insulation is located outside of the framing, the ceilings on this floor may be left open to make the bedrooms feel larger.
 At both sides of each bedroom, knee walls can be added to provide large closets for storage.
-The stairwell and the second floor bathroom are given more floor area by a dormer on either side of the roof peak.
+The stairwell, the bedrooms, and the second floor bathroom are given more floor area by dormers on either side of the roof peak.

 A high-performance, energy-efficient house depends on rational and efficient space planning.
-The Mixed-Humid Climate house plan presented here is well organised to simplify construction and reduce the materials and operating costs.
+The Lake Charles Hot-Humid Climate house plan presented here is organised to simplify construction and reduce the materials and operating costs.
 However, it does this while still providing the homeowner with a convenient layout and large, spacious rooms.
 Attention to architectural design, it should be noted, is one way of securing a high-quality, affordable and comfortable home.

-The following section discusses how the building enclosure and mechanical systems have been designed to ensure that this house is durable, healthy and energy-efficient.
+The following section discusses how the building enclosure and mechanical systems have been designed help this house be durable, healthy and energy-efficient.